Survive The Onset

 He raised his bottle.
 Tony raised his in return.

-Tony nodded, uncomfortable with the praise but knowing Vic meant it.
+Tony smiled, uncomfortable with the praise but knowing Vic meant it.

 Tony looked at them.
-Their faces were older than the last time he’d seen them, but they were still unmistakably the guys.
+Their faces were older since the last time he’d seen them, but they were still unmistakably the guys.
 He felt something inside him loosen.

-Hutch stayed nearby, quiet but present.
-He didn’t dominate the space.
-He didn’t hover.
+Hutch stayed near enough to be a part of things.
+He didn’t dominate the space and he didn’t hover.
 He simply existed in that calm, steady way that made people comfortable without knowing why.
-When someone asked him about the military, he answered with short, honest sentences and then redirected the conversation back to them.
+When someone asked him about the military, he answered plainly and then redirected the conversation back to them with a smile.

-As the sun sank, people filtered out.
-Hugs, handshakes, plans made and half-promises exchanged.
+As the afternoon settled into evening, people filtered out.
+Hugs, handshakes, and half-promises to stay in touch were exchanged.
 The noise softened.
 The backyard lights clicked on, warm and yellow, casting gentle pools of light over the patio.

 Tony sat down beside him.